 WordPress User Registration Without Username Requirement

-In this tutorial, I will be showing us a fool-proof way on how to create a user registration form without a username field that just works.
+In this tutorial, I’ll guide you through creating a WordPress registration form without a username field that works.

 Building the Registration Form

-* Open up the edit screen of the ProfilePress registration form you are using by clicking on its title in the WordPress backend.
+Access the edit screen of your ProfilePress registration form by clicking on its title in the WordPress backend.

-* Remove the username block or shortcode (if you are using the advanced form builder).
+Then, remove the username block or shortcode (if using the advanced form builder).

-With the above steps done, users signing up via the registration form will automatically have a username generated for them from their email address.
+With these steps completed, users signing up via the registration form will automatically have a username generated from their email address.

 Modifying Registration Errors